kushaljuneja/writings.kushaljuneja.in/writings/content/on-forecasting-indian-monsoon-2025-part001.md

 > How does this relate to the industry, agriculture in these areas ?

-### How does the LTA and rainfall trends looks for each homogenous cluster ?
+## How does the LTA and rainfall trends looks for each homogenous cluster ? -->

-## Next Steps
+# Next Steps

-The end goal is to forecast the monsoon rainfall for Summer Monsoon Rainfall 2025 (JJAS) for each of these homogenous clusters.
-This will also give us an estimate of the AISMR 2025 that we can compare and contrast with IMD's bulletin of Long Range Monsoon Forecast generally released during the end of April.
+The end goal of this analysis is to forecast AISMR for 2025 and compare the same with IMD's bulletin of Long Range Monsoon Forecast generally released during the end of April.